Where to go for The City's Best Cocktails

 This riverside bar is so confident it has The City’s best cocktails, it’s even named them so.
 Sample a Best I Ever Had and judge for yourself whether the gin, elderflower, lychee, lemon, cucumber and mint concoction is worthy of the title.
 In addition to classic cocktails, house specials and aperitivos, Bar Pacino also serves up a monthly cocktail special.

 Shift your gaze from the gorgeous Brisbane River and witness Mr & Mrs G’s talented bar team mixing exotic new cocktails and firm favourites.
 Enjoy a Rendezvous with shiraz-steeped gin, maraschino, coconut, lemon and orange marmalade or stay cool with a Coolcumber, blending gin with lemon, cucumber and grapefruit bitters.
 If the inventive cocktail list fails to tempt, ask one of the bar team to whip you up a custom creation.

 Image source: Mr & Mrs G

 Get Hook-ed on dude food and cocktails at this Gresham Lane burger joint.
 Wolf down a cheeky cheeseburger or load up on loaded fries while you wet your whistle with a matching cocktail.
-The Pickleback’s intriguing pairing of whiskey and pickle juice grabs as much attention as the brilliantly named Nothing Good Happens After 2:00 – a blend of vodka, tabasco, lime and ginger beer – or the I’m George Constanza with bourbon, blackberry liquor, lemon, mint and blueberries.
+If you've never tried a Pickleback, this is your chance.
+The intriguing pairing of whiskey and pickle juice grabs as much attention as the brilliantly named Nothing Good Happens After 2:00 – a blend of vodka, tabasco, lime and ginger beer – or the I’m George Constanza with bourbon, blackberry liquor, lemon, mint and blueberries.

 Image source: Red Hook